This post contains affiliate links.

 Pin for Later:

-When I purchase my books, I use Booktopia.
-Their prices are competitive and their delivery is prompt.
-The images of each book will take you to the Australian based online bookstore Booktopia.
+The images and titles of each book will take you to the Australian based online bookstore Booktopia.
 As a Booktopia Affiliate, purchases clicked through from my blog result in a small commission.
 You do not pay any extra for your books!
-Commission is used to maintain Oh Creative Day and a portion of commissions made is donated to the Touched By Olivia Foundation.
-Happy Reading!
+Commission is used to maintain Oh Creative Day.
+For more information, you can read my Disclosure Policy here.